fasiha/ebisu/README.md

 Consider a student memorizing a set of facts.

-- Which facts need reviewing?
+- Which facts need to be reviewed?
 - How does the student’s performance on a review change the fact’s future review schedule?

 Ebisu is an open-source public-domain library that answers these two questions.
 It is intended to be used by software developers writing quiz apps, and provides a simple API to deal with these two aspects of scheduling quizzes, centered on two functions:
-- `predictRecall` gives the recall probability for a given fact at any given timestamp.
+- `predictRecall` gives the recall probability for a given fact *right now* (or at any given timestamp).
-- `updateRecall` adjusts the belief about future recall probability given a quiz result.
+- `updateRecall` adjusts the belief about *future* recall given a quiz result.

-Behind this simple API, Ebisu is using a simple yet powerful model of forgetting, a model that is founded on Bayesian statistics and sum-of-exponentials (power law) forgetting.
-Thanks to these probabilistic foundations, Ebisu is able to handle quite a rich variety of quiz types:
+Behind this simple API, Ebisu is using a simple yet powerful model of forgetting, a model that is founded on Bayesian statistics and series-of-exponentials (power law) forgetting.
+Thanks to these probabilistic foundations, Ebisu allows quiz applications to move away from “daily review piles” caused by less flexible scheduling algorithms.
+For instance, a student might have only five minutes to study today—an app using Ebisu can ensure that only the facts most in danger of being forgotten are presented for review.
+And since every fact always has a recall probability at any given time, Ebisu also enables apps to provide an infinite stream of quizzes for students who are cramming.
+Thus, Ebisu intelligently handles over-reviewing as well as under-reviewing.

+The probabilistic foundation also allows Ebisu to handle quite a rich variety of quiz types:
 - of course you have your binary quizzes, i.e., pass/fail;
 - you also have Duolingo-style quizzes where the student got X points out of a maximum of Y points (binomial quizzes);
-- you can even customize the probability that the student “passed” the quiz even if they forgot the fact—this is handy for deweighting multiple-choice quizzes, and also for reader apps where the readers can click on words they don’t know (“the dog that didn’t bark”).
+- you can even customize the probability that the student “passed” the quiz even if they forgot the fact—this is handy for deweighting multiple-choice quizzes, or for reader apps where the readers can click on words they don’t know, or not.

-So with Ebisu, quiz applications can move away from “daily review piles” caused by less flexible scheduling algorithms.
-For instance, a student might have only five minutes to study today, so an app using Ebisu can ensure that only the facts most in danger of being forgotten are reviewed.
-And since every flashcard always has a recall probability at any given time, Ebisu also enables apps to provide an infinite stream of quizzes for students who are cramming.
-Thus, Ebisu intelligently handles over-reviewing as well as under-reviewing.

-Ebisu also has been able to support creative quiz apps that move beyond simple pass/fail flashcards.
+In a nutshell, Ebisu has been able to support creative quiz apps with innovative review systems, not just simple pass/fail flashcards.

-So.
 This document contains both a detailed mathematical description of the underlying algorithm as well as the software API it exports.
 Separate implementations in other languages are detailed below.

-The next sections are installation and an [API Quickstart](#qpi-quickstart).
+The next sections are installation and an [API Quickstart](#api-quickstart).
 See these if you know you want to use Ebisu in your app.

 Then in the [How It Works](#how-it-works) section, I contrast Ebisu to other scheduling algorithms and describe, non-technically, why you should use it.